Livraga derailment: Derailment

 Train 9595 was the first southbound service of any day in Italy's high speed railways, scheduled to start from Milan at 5:10 and to arrive in Salerno at 11:27.
 On 6 February 2020, the train, run by Frecciarossa 1000 trainset no. 21, entered the Milan-Bologna high-speed railway and reached its top speed as usual.
 Not long after departure it reached the "posto di movimento Livraga", a site equipped with passing loops where RFI maintenance vehicles are parked named after the nearby town of Livraga.

-For reasons under investigation, on that morning point number 5 (which connects the main line to the passing loop) was unknowingly in diverted position.
-At 05:34 local time (04:34 UTC), upon passing on point number 5, the train was unexpectedly diverted to the passing loop; since the train was travelling at about 300 km/h, while the point was designed to be traversed in diverted position at no more than 100 km/h, the train suddenly derailed.
+For reasons under investigation, on that morning points number 5 (which connects the main line to the passing loop) was unknowingly in diverted position.
+At 05:34 local time (04:34 UTC), upon passing on points number 5, the train was unexpectedly diverted to the passing loop; since the train was travelling at about 300 km/h, while the points were designed to be traversed in diverted position at no more than 100 km/h, the train suddenly derailed.

-The coupling between coach 1 and 2 broke; the first coach spun round through 180 degrees, collided with some maintenance vehicles, and finally came to rest overturned near a railway building (one of whose walls was destroyed by the coach's bogie, which had detached).
-The remaining seven coaches, instead, remained upright and kept going straight with their wheels on the track ballast, until they stopped after a few hundred meters.
+Coach 1 and 2 were automatically decoupled by the train's derailment detection system.
+The first coach spun round through 180 degrees, collided with some maintenance vehicles, and finally came to rest overturned near a railway building.
+The remaining seven coaches, instead, remained upright and kept going straight with their wheels on the track ballast, until they stopped after a few hundred metres.

 Of the 33 people on the train, five staff and 28 passengers, only the two drivers died.

 Two people were seriously injured.
 Railway workers in Italy called a two-hour strike starting at midday, 7 February 2020.